El Trece Internacional

 El Trece Internacional is the international signal of El Trece from Argentina.
 It is a Spanish-language cable channel which broadcasts telenovelas, series, teen and children's series, comedies, entertainment programs, etc. produced by Pol-ka and Ideas del Sur.
 It was launched on April 6, 2009.
 El Trece Internacional is available in Argentina, Americas and Europe.

 Their signal is broadcast by Intelsat 11.
-Also El Trece has an hd signal that was available in Vodafone and VTR.
+Also El Trece has an HD signal that was available in Vodafone and VTR.

 History

 The signal was launched on April 6, 2009.
 Initially, the signal used to broadcast a block called Animatic TV.
-August 2014, it was broadcast on the channel Volver.
+In August 2014, it was broadcast on the channel Volver.

 In 2014, eltrece Internacional launched its version in HD.

 Since 2015, the channel broadcasts segments showing different landscapes of Argentina, called "Argentina Mía", during breaks.

 In February 2018, Eltrece Internacional is incorporated into the Flow Uruguay grid.

 In Argentina, eltrece Internacional is also available in the that country and the channel is carried by other Argentine TV operators.